-The average male gets bored of a shopping trip after 26 minutes.
+On average, men get bored of a shopping trip after 26 minutes.

 The average person has the chance to recycle 25,000 cans in their lifetime – that’s 75,000 hours of television!

-After the premiere of “16 and Pregnant,” teen pregnancy rates dropped.
+After the premiere of 16 and Pregnant, teen pregnancy rates dropped.

 Harmless and cute as they seem, these fuzzy little creatures aren’t as innocent as you think!
 Squirrels tend to chew things, but combine this with power lines, and there’s going to be a problem.

-Facebook, Instagram and Twitter are all banned in China.
+Facebook, Instagram, and Twitter are all banned in China.

 95% of people text things they could never say in person.